zestyroxy/evulving/_posts/2018-12-17-girl-power.markdown

 **Adriene Mishler** - Adriene makes yoga accessible to the world via her YouTube channel and brand [Yoga with Adriene](http://youtube.com/yogawithadriene).
 She makes you feel at ease on the mat by being her joking self.
 One of Adriene’s mantras is “choose to let go”.
 I repeat it to myself often because letting go is friggin’ hard.
 The world can feel so serious and heavy.
 Through her practice, Adriene has taught me to shed that weight.
 I also learned that I don’t have to be perfect at yoga or in life.

 Yoga has become essential to my day.
 I always leave the mat feeling happier and lighter.
 Not once have I told myself “I really regret taking the time to do yoga today”.
 Adriene helped me look up to the best version of myself.
 Only when I am at peace internally, can I be kind and gentle to others.
-Namaste. &#128591
+Namaste. :pray:

 **Janelle Monáe** - What a powerhouse.
 Janelle is the kind of woman I want to be.
 I’m not sure what that means yet, I am just starting to figure out what I see in her.